usaid-cs/yesterday-i-learned/biology.md

 - [Chorioactis](http://en.wikipedia.org/wiki/Chorioactis) is a genus of fungus that is bizzarely found only in Texas and Japan.
 - Broccoli came from the Mediterranean, long before the Italians started using tomatoes (which is from Mexico).
 - [Afterbirth](http://www.urbandictionary.com/define.php?term=Afterbirth), mixture of fluids emitted after childbirth, does not give your baby superpowers.
+- If you ask the Internet, ["How do I knock myself out for a long time?"](https://www.quora.com/How-can-you-knock-yourself-out-for-a-long-period-of-time?share=1), the Internet replies with "Don't."
+- _Yersinia pestis_ is responsible for the Black Death, which is a combination of bubonic, septecemic, and pneumonic plagues.